OakLabsInc/app-keyboard-oak/README.md

 # app-keyboard-oak

-An example app that is descibed in more detail at <https://docs.zivelo.com/docs/writing-a-simple-application>
+An example app that demonstrates how keypress events can be captured usin the oak npm module

 ## Running locally